-Dr. Charlene Désir is an Associate Professor at Nova Southeastern University’s Abraham S. Fischler College of Education.
+Dr. Charlene Désir is a professor at Nova Southeastern University’s Abraham S. Fischler College of Education and School of Criminal Justice.
 She received her doctorate from the Harvard Graduate School of Education.
-Dr. Désir’s academic interest is in the social, psychological, and spiritual adjustment of immigrant students, schools’ social curriculum, and psycho-social trauma occurring in schools.
-Dr. Désir has presented various papers on the topic of immigrant students and their adjustment to the U.S. She has also published on the topic of immigrant identity, spirituality, and becoming a reflective researcher.
-Her most recent publications include a 2015 co-edited text entitled Comparative International Perspectives on Education and Social Change in Developing Countries and Indigenous People in Developed Countries, a 2014 article entitled Ayiti Cheri: Cultural Orientation of Early Adolescents in Rural Haiti, and a 2016 book chapter entitled Discovering Haitian Youth’s Spirituality Through a Culturally Based Summer Program.
-She was the 2012 president of the Haitian Studies Association.
-She has developed cultural literacy projects in Haiti, and for immigrant children in the United States.
-Dr. Désir has also worked as a school psychologist, K-12 school counselor, and school administrator in Massachusetts district and charter schools, and as an academic advisor and professor.
+Dr. Désir’s academic interest is in the social, psychological, and spiritual adjustment of immigrants, specifically psycho-social trauma, and how psychosocial issues affect social, cognitive, identity, and spiritual development.
+Dr. Désir has presented various papers on the topic of immigrants and their adjustment to the US.
+She has also published on the topic of immigrant identity, spirituality, and becoming a reflective researcher.
+Dr. Désir founded the Empowerment Network (TEN), Global, a non-profit that supports the personal, spiritual, and academic development of women and students in Haiti and the US.
+She is a member of the Zeta Phi Beta Sorority, Inc. and the vice president of Kosanba, an academic association on the study of PanAfrican Religions.
+She was the 2012 president of the Haitian Studies Association and a gubernatorial appointee to the Children’s Services Council in Broward County, FL.
+Dr. Désir has worked as a school psychologist, K-12 school counselor, school administrator, academic advisor, and professor.